Let me tell you a story.

 - Positive boundaries.
 This one is pretty big.
 Learning how to say no to things because they aren’t good for you is a very powerful thing.
 It also makes your “yes” that much more powerful.
 If you just are a complete doormat and say yes to everything…that’s not a very powerful position to be in…or a respectful one to yourself.
 You have to be willing to understand where your boundaries OUT OF LOVE are…and move past your boundaries created in fear.

-I’ve got some things up my sleeve this year.
-Besides the launching of my coaching practice, I have a few other things that are in the works that I am ready to bring to the table.
 This past years ability to take risks and go for it has given me the courage to do it again this year.
 So I’m going to do that.
 I’m going to take the biggest calculated risks I know I can take and give this my best shot.

 I’m going to continue building the life I’ve always imagined.